 Ceases to Operate means a Marijuana Establishment, Medical Marijuana Treatment Center (MTC) or Independent Testing Laboratory that closes and does not transact business for a period greater than 60 days with no substantial action taken to reopen.
 The Commission may determine that an establishment has Ceased to Operate based on its actual or apparent termination of operations.

 Certificate of Licensure means the certificate issued by the Commission that confirms that an MTC or Independent Testing Laboratory has met all applicable requirements pursuant to M.G.L. c.
-94I, and 935 CMR 501.000 and is currently and validly licensed by the Commission.
+94I, and 935 CMR 501.000: Medical Use of Marijuana and is currently and validly licensed by the Commission.
 An MTC or Independent Testing Laboratory may be eligible for a provisional or final Certificate of Licensure.

-Certificate of Registration means a certificate formerly and validly issued by the Department of Public Health (DPH) or currently and validly issued by the Commission, that confirms an MTC or Independent Testing Laboratory, individual or entity has met all applicable requirements pursuant to M.G.L. c.
-94I, 935 CMR 501.000 and is registered by the Commission.
-An MTC or Independent Testing Laboratory may have been issued a provisional or final Certificate of Registration.
-After November 1, 2019, new or renewal Licenses, as applicable, may be issued to MTCs and Independent Testing Labs.
+Certificate of Registration means a certificate currently and validly issued by the Commission, that confirms an individual or entity has met all applicable requirements pursuant to M.G.L. c.
+94I, and 935 CMR 501.000: Medical Use of Marijuana and is registered by the Commission.

 Certifying Certified Nurse Practitioner (CNP) means a Massachusetts licensed certified nurse practitioner licensed pursuant to 244 CMR 4.00: Advanced Practice Registered Nursing, who certifies that in their professional opinion, the potential benefits of the medical use of Marijuana would likely outweigh the health risks for a Qualifying Patient.